osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-installations.md

 ## Installation notes for impatients

-For those that want to try an easy option that can be **downloaded with all needed components included and software ready to use at https://sourceforge.net/projects/vegnuli/files/VenenuX-1.0/venenux-1.0-osposweb/debian-venenux-8-osposweb-i386.hybrid.iso/download** and can later boot in a virtualBox machine by example.
+**Dont use github direclty!!** For those that want to try an easy option that can be **downloaded with all needed components included and software ready to use at https://sourceforge.net/projects/vegnuli/files/VenenuX-1.0/venenux-1.0-osposweb/debian-venenux-8-osposweb-i386.hybrid.iso/download** and can later boot in a virtualBox machine by example.

 **WARNING** Ospos has specific requirements and not all hosting providers will offer what is needed.
 For more detailed **requirements see: [OSPOS requirements datasheet](OSPOS-development-index#requirements) and then go back here**.
 For example **softaculus** is not supported by this community and has nothing to do with the project.

 # Local Install
 ----------------------

-We advise to follow instructions here as closely as possible, otherwise we won't be able to support you in case of issues.
+We advise to follow instructions here as closely as possible, otherwise we won't be able to support you in case of issues. **Dont use github direclty!!**

 ## Local Deploy install